JXA-userland/JXA/README.md

 ## Example

-If you want to improve your editor for JSX, use [@jxa/global-type](./packages/@jxa/global-type).
+If you want to improve your editor for JXA, use [@jxa/global-type](./packages/@jxa/global-type).
-You can just import `@jxa/global-type` and you can introduce typing and auto complete for JSX.
+You can just import `@jxa/global-type` and you can introduce typing and auto complete for JXA.

 :memo: Your editor should support TypeScript.
 For more details, see [TypeScript Editor Support](https://github.com/Microsoft/TypeScript/wiki/TypeScript-Editor-Support)